 about the research

 Data sources vary based on those that are most representative for each market and include verified information (such as census data) and granular data (such as skill level, job advertisement databases, professional networking sites, social media, vertical networks and more).
-The research and analysis were conducted in the third and fourth quarters of 2024.
+The research and analysis were conducted over the course of a full year for our 2025 research.
 Additional desk research involved various news and informational sources to provide context and insights relevant to each skill cluster.

 Each of the top skill clusters are major skill categories that represent a combination of collective hard skills and competencies that are in high demand for each.
 The composition of skills relevant for each cluster is based on the human potential model.